Public Benefit Commitment

 Copies of our Form 990, audited financial statements, and key policies are available upon request.

-International Automotive Federation Foundation (IAF)
+International Automotive Federation INC (IAF)

 Address: 1303 Hollow Ash Ln, Katy, Texas 77450, United States of America